-- 92. In fact, these bags contain very little Kona coffee, if any.
+97. In fact, these bags contain very little Kona coffee, if any.
 As an indicator of how little Kona coffee is actually in the package, note that authentic Kona has an average of no more than forty times (40x) as much manganese as nickel.
 In contrast, Boyer's samples range as high as one hundred ten times (110x) as much manganese as nickel.
-This evidence, and similar evidence from many other ratios, leads to the conclusion that there is very little Kona in this bag. - 93.
-Even a consumer understanding the coffee in the packages shown in BC-1 and BC-2 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, such consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
+This evidence, and similar evidence from many other ratios, leads to the conclusion that there is very little Kona in this bag.

+98. Even a consumer understanding the coffee in the packages shown in BC-1 and BC-2 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
 Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.

-94. Java LLC (Magnum Exotics).
-Java falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the front of the packaging.
-With its marketing and packaging, Java uses deceptive taglines and slogans such as "Certified," "Kona High Mountain Coffee" and "100% High MT.
+99 L&K COFFEE CO.
+LLC (MAGNUM EXOTICS).
+L&K falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the front of the packaging.
+With its marketing and packaging, L&K uses deceptive taglines and slogans such as "Certified," "Kona High Mountain Coffee" and "100% High MT.
 Arabica Coffee."
-On its online store, Java describes its "Kona" coffee product as "Grown high in the mountains of Hawaii, this blended coffee has the perfect balance of light taste, full body and moderate acidity."
-The deceptive marketing is designed to mislead consumers into believing that Java's Magnum Exotics "Kona" products contain coffee from the Kona District, when the coffee products actually do not contain a significant amount of Kona coffee, if any.
-Java also designs its Magnum Exotics product packaging with imagery and text intended to mislead the consumer into believing that the coffee product contains coffee beans predominantly, if not exclusively, grown in Hawaii, and specifically in the Kona region.
-The deceptive imagery utilized by Java includes illustrations of beaches, humming birds, hibiscus flowers, toucan birds, and tropical islands.
+On its online store, L&K describes its "Kona" coffee product as "Grown high in the mountains of Hawaii, this blended coffee has the perfect balance of light taste, full body and moderate acidity."
+The deceptive marketing is designed to mislead consumers into believing that L&K's Magnum Exotics "Kona" products contain coffee from the Kona District, when the coffee products actually do not contain a significant amount of Kona coffee, if any.
+L&K also designs its Magnum Exotics product packaging with imagery and text intended to mislead the consumer into believing that the coffee product contains coffee beans predominantly, if not exclusively, grown in Hawaii, and specifically in the Kona region.
+The deceptive imagery utilized by L&K includes illustrations of beaches, humming birds, hibiscus flowers, toucan birds, and tropical islands.
 The deceptive marketing, product names, and package designs are all intended to trade off the reputation and goodwill of the Kona name.
-They deliberately mislead the consumer into believing that Java's Magnum Exotics coffee products contain significant amounts of premium Kona coffee beans in order to justify the high price Java charges for what is actually ordinary commodity coffee.
+They deliberately mislead the consumer into believing that L&K's Magnum Exotics coffee products contain significant amounts of premium Kona coffee beans in order to justify the high price L&K charges for what is actually ordinary commodity coffee.

-95. Below is a representative image of Java's deceptive "Kona" coffee products.
+100. Below is a representative image of L&K's deceptive "Kona" coffee products.